xavierfacq/tomcat-session-redis-cluster/README.md

 Requirements:
 - JDK, Maven
 - an Apache Tomcat 7 / 8
-- a Redis cluster (tested with 3.2)
+- a Redis cluster (tested with 3.2 and 5.0.5)

 ## Supports: